ChillinSoul/Distributed-Systems/map-app/ReadMe.md

 By Thibaut François & Jordan Hermans

+---

 ## Introduction

 The **Map Application** is part of the **Brussels Traffic Monitoring** project, designed to analyze traffic in Brussels for improved mobility and sustainable development.
 This application offers the following features:

 - Visualize a detailed map with all roads and intersections.
-- Access the shortest paths between locations using advanced algorithms.
+- Access the shortest paths between locations.
-- Add new roads dynamically to the map.
+- Dynamically add new roads to the map.
 - Mark roads as unusable (e.g., due to roadwork).
-- Delete roads from the map when they are no longer needed.
+- Delete roads from the map.
+- Manage road directionality by marking roads as one-way and specifying their direction.
+- Add new roads.

+---

 ## Deployment Instructions